Skip to main content

 needs in order to handle the traffic to and from the multi-homed CE

 in an efficient way.
-In particular, the Aliasing function addresses
+In particular, the Aliasing function supports

-the load balancing of unicast packets from remote NVEs to the NVEs
+load balancing of unicast traffic from remote NVEs to NVEs that are

-that are multi-homed to the same CE, irrespective of the learning of
+multi-homed to the same CE, regardless of whether the CE’s MAC/IP

-optional optimization of the EVPN multi-homing Aliasing function -
+introduces an optional enhancement to the EVPN multi-homing Aliasing

 1.1.
 Terminology and Conventions